drew-hill/dissertation/README.md

 To date, code have been added for
   - Chapter 4.
 Bridging a dumb gap: smart smoke detectors as a tool for consumer and regulatory PM2.5 monitoring
-      - A huge shoutout to Ajay Pillarisetti, Tracy Allen, the Berkeley Center for Green Chemistry, and the National Science Foundation.
+      - A huge shoutout to Ajay Pillarisetti ( @ajaypillarisetti ), Tracy Allen at EME Systems, the Berkeley Center for Green Chemistry, and the National Science Foundation.

 A reiteration of the Acknowledgements from my dissertation; I owe a GREAT deal of thanks to the UC Berkeley community: